Shark Season at Protea Banks

 Even though they look fierce because of their teeth, ragged-tooth sharks are gentle and peaceful.
 Their calm behavior and the chance to see them up close make them one of the most special shark encounters at Protea Banks.

-RAGGED-TOOTH SEASON protea banks
+RAGGED-TOOTH SEASON at protea banks

 OCEANIC BLACKTIP SEASON Protea Banks